alexqguo/drinking-board-game-v2/README.md

   * done but need to test
     * ganondorf roll until. need small tweak
     * acquire items
+  * done and tested
+    * mandatory spaces are skipped the second time
+      * create "mandatoryOnce" field and put it on all bosses except the last ones
+      * for each player, create "visitedMandatories" field (or maybe just all visited spaces) to track where they've been

 Bugs:
 * Overflow on player effects badges